My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Closeup (St Giles' Cathedral)

-Feels like we were having our private moment and someone sneaked a shot of us. :)
+Feels like we were having our private moment and someone sneaked a shot of us :)

 Engagement shoot: At St Giles' Cathedral entrance

-At the beautiful cathedral entrance
+At the cathedral entrance

 Engagement shoot: Gentle kiss (St Giles' Cathedral)